jtheck314/CS354GroupProject/Runner/README.md

 ## Project Setup
 Once the program is downloaded, create a project with the exact same file structure as listed above.
 Once you have done this, simply run the runner.R program.
-Below is a step-by-step guide on how to do this.
+Below is a step-by-step guide on how to do this setup for the project.

 1. Go to File -> New Project
 ![Step 1](https://i.imgur.com/s08ZTV4.png)